Annapurna Base Camp Trek

 Asmita Pulami December 4, 2018

-Annapurna Trekking Tours is one of Nepal’s most popular and fascinating trekking regions and traveler’s number here are second only to Everest Region.
+Annapurna Base Camp Trek is one of Nepal’s most popular and fascinating trekking regions and traveler’s number here are second only to Everest Region.
 Easy walking through diverse landscapes with majestic and breathtaking scenery makes the trek to Annapurna Base Camp (4200m), commonly known as Annapurna Sanctuary.
 Enjoy mountain views, thick bamboo and rhododendron forests and a mix of cultures unparalleled by other treks as you venture deep into the Annapurna Himal.

 Annapurna Base Camp trek route offers outstanding views of Annapurna South, Himchhuli, Annapurna I, Dhaulagiri, Machhapuchhare, Manaslu, Poon hill and many other gorgeous mountains.
 It is a unique trek that passes through lush dense forests, quaint Gurung and Magar villages and terraced farmland along with enormous glaciers.
 This trekking region is a wonderful combination of mountain scenery & the rich cultural diversity bisects wide spectrum of lush rural farmlands and pretty villages which includes the indigenous tribes of Nepal carrying the captivating cultures and traditions.